rickmanley-nc/satellite/README.md

 ## Gotchas!

-I'll keep this updated with current gotchas that you'll have to be mindful of before having a successful deploy.

 - Once you have your manifest, you'll need to verify which subscriptions are attached to the activation keys in `roles/activation-keys/tasks/main.yml`.
 We're using hammer output to search for the RHEL Server Premium and EPEL subscriptions.
 This can be restructured to search for any other subscriptions by changing the '--search' argument.